Country of origin:

 There is also a cup referenced as being made by QURE, for export only (here), and another cup made by KDL Precision Molding (here).
 I do not know what these brands are.
 KDL may be the manufacturer for one of those registered brands, or a different brand.

-So brands like the Blossom Cup, who are claiming to be FDA approved, are in fact, not.
+So brands like the Blossom Cup, who are claiming to be FDA approved, are in fact, not (because no cups are).

 Not only are no menstrual cups able to be “FDA Approved” (as I explained above), As of my last check, “Blossom Cup” is not listed on the FDA database for either Establishments and Devices, or for 510(k) clearance.
 So it seems the FDA don’t have any listing for them at all.
 Which means it’s actually illegal for them to sell cups in the US, as well as fraudulently claiming to be approved when they aren’t.

 I am unsure why some cup brands are on one list but not both.